honeyfund/node-mysql-script-deploy/README.md

 ## Options

-  - host: The database host name/IP address for the MySql database server you wish to connect to.
+  - host: The database host name/IP address for the MySql database server you wish to connect to. (default `localhost`)
+  - port: specify the database port (default `3306`)
-  - user : The database username you wish to use to connect to the database.
+  - user: The database username you wish to use to connect to the database.
 This user must have all the rights that your stored procdures and functions require aswell as the rights to perform the functions in the schema scripts.
   - password: The database password for the above user.
   - database: The name of the database that you wish to run all the scripts on.
   - schemaLocation: The folder location of the schema change scripts, this should be an absolute path.
   - routinesLocation: The folder location of the schema change scripts, this should be an absolute path.
+  - disableLocking: Set to `true` if you do not wish to lock the database from other instances of mysql-script-deploy from making concurrent changes. (default `false`)

 ## Create database